anguswilliams91/anguswilliams91.github.io/_posts/2019-09-21-rugby-world-cup.md

 New Zealand are massive favourites, with England, South Africa and Ireland all hovering at around 0.1 chance of winning.
-I am perhaps surprised by Wales being a assigned a noticeably lower probability than England, but perhaps this is due to the likely path they would need to take to the final being more difficult than England's.
+I am perhaps surprised by Wales being assigned a noticeably lower probability than England, but perhaps this is due to the likely path they would need to take to the final being more difficult than England's.
 Also, Wales had a dire spell a few years ago, and the simple model I used does not account for changing form, so it might underrate Wales somewhat.

 As an England fan, I am also curious to know how likely England are to get to various stages of the tournament.